lumol-org/lumol/README.md

 - Pair, molecular and electrostatic interactions (with Ewald or Wolf methods);
 - Energy minimization;
 - Molecular dynamics simulations in the NVE, NVT and NPT ensembles;
-- Monte-Carlo simulations in the NVT ensemble;
+- Monte Carlo simulations in the NVT ensemble;
 - and many others!
 Have a look at the [documentation](#documentation) for more information